acwatt/are212-bootcamp/resources/bootcamp-organizers.md

 - send out a pre-test (see pre-test.md) two weeks before the workshop -- this helps with turn out and helps people realize that even if they have programmed in python before, they may not know some fundemental programming details.
 - send out a post-evaluation halfway through the rest of the semester (after April 1) -- this gives them enough time to see what was useful and what they would have benefited more from.

+# More details on `Bootcamp main - OLS class (blank).ipynb`
+- `Bootcamp main - OLS class (blank).ipynb` is a "blank" version of `Bootcamp main - OLS class.ipynb`, meaning that we have removed the output and solutions to exercises at the end.
+- The blank version is meant to be worked through live, during a workshop, with the students also working through it on their laptop.
+- There should probably be more time devoted to the students trying to write their own solutions.
+More exercises thorughout the doc are needed.

+# Setting up the JupyterHub repo pull
+- See https://github.com/jupyterhub/nbgitpuller on how to create a link from this repo
+- Send out the link to students -- the link should ask them to sign into their JupyterHub account and it will open the specified document.

 Good luck and don't hesitate to reach out to Lucy or Aaron!
 Lucy Hackett
 Aaron Watt